jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 + `Authentication`: The authentication method used

++ `DomainController`: The DNS hostname of the domain controller that the session is connected to

 + `IsSigned`: Whether the data on this connection will be signed

 + `IsEncrypted`: Whether the data on this connection will be encrypted